odissei-data/awesome-tres-social-sciences/CONTRIBUTION_GUIDELINES.md

-# How to contribute to the Awesome Ontologies for the Social Sciences
+# How to contribute to the Awesome list of TREs for the Social Sciences
 Do you want to propose a new resource to be added to the list, or an edit/update, or did you find a mistake (e.g. a broken link) and want to report it?
 Please read this document!
 But first, thank you for investing your time in contributing to our project and sharing your knowledge!

 # Option 1: Pull requests (PRs)